The Art of Doing Less — and Feeling More

 Busyness has become a form of identity.
 To be busy is to be important, needed, productive.
 To slow down is to risk being seen as less — less committed, less capable, less valuable.

-Busyness is also, for some women, a way of proving worth.
+For many women, doing more is also a form of proving worth.
 If you stop, you might have to reckon with whether you are enough without the doing.
 And that is a question that feels too dangerous to ask.

 Busyness is often a way of avoiding the present.
 It keeps you in perpetual forward motion — always moving toward the next thing, never fully in the one you are already in.